-Group financial statements Parent company financial state- ments Materiality £1.14 million (2022: £1.28 million) £0.4 million (2022: £0.4 million) Basis for determining materiality 0.4% of Revenue (2022: 0.4% of revenue).
+Materiality Group financial statements £1.14 million (2022: £1.28 million) Parent company financial statements £0.4 million (2022: £0.4 million) Basis for determining materiality 0.2% of Revenue (2022: 0.4% of revenue).
 2% of net assets, capped at 35% of group materiality (2022: 2% of net assets, capped at 35% of group materiality) Rationale for the benchmark applied The overall size of the business, demonstrated by revenue, has remained broadly consistent with the prior year therefore we conclude that the basis for materiality was appropriate.
 Revenue is considered an important benchmark for users to determine growth and performance of the Group.
 We have used net assets measure given that the parent company is a holding company, generating no revenue

-6.2 Performance materiality
+6.2.
+Performance materiality